ubports/docs.ubports.com/appdev/guides/dependencies.rst

       ]
     }

-Otherwise you may need to add a script to download the pre-build library.
+Otherwise you may need to add a script to download the pre-built library.

 Using
 -----
-Depending on the language, you may need to tell your build system, where to find the library.
-In case of a C++ library, you need at least to specify the include directory (where the compiler can find the headers) and you need to link the library itself against your app's binary (if it is not a pure header library).
+You may need to specify the include directory, where the compiler can find the headers, and you need to link the library itself against your app's binary (if it is not a pure header library).

 In case the library contains an appropriate CMake configuration file, you may use the `find_package <https://cmake.org/cmake/help/latest/command/find_package.html>`_ command.
-The additional lines on your CMakeLists.txt may then look like this:
+The additional lines on your CMakeLists.txt then may look like:

 .. code-block:: CMake